 2. Organize Your Scarves With a Clothespin Scarf Display

 Do you love scarves?
 Have a vast collection that matches every outfit combination in your closet?
 Struggling to find a fun, yet practical way to organize them?
+(You’re probably tired of hanging them on regular hanger)

 Check out this lovely scarf display!
 You can easily make one yourself by gluing clothespins to a pretty board and hanging on your wall or door.
 Pin your scarves inside each clothespin and you have a beautiful display that keeps your scarves organized, tangle-free, and in view so you can easily select the best scarf from your collection!